 Stefania Isaacson - St. Charles, IL

 Stefania has been a life-long knitter, and started spinning and dying to supply herself with “the best yarns in the world”!
-She got her Certificate of Excellence in Hand Spinning from the Handweaver’s Guild of America in 1997.
-Since then, she has opened her own business called Handspun by Stefania and taught numerous workshops dealing in natural dyes, spinning, knitting, and basket making.
+She got her Certificate of Excellence in Handspinning from the Handweaver’s Guild of America in 1997.
+Since then, she has opened her own business called Handspun by Stefania and taught numerous workshops dealing in natural dyes, spinning and basket making.
 She has spoken about the fiber arts to numerous groups, and has appeared on Home & Garden TV as a guest on the Carol Duvall Show.
 She sells handspun, natural hand dyed yarns, original knitting kits using her own yarns and patterns, hand dyed roving dyed with natural dyes, and handmade baskets.
 She was previously a high school English teacher, and now enjoys teaching spinning, dyeing, and knitting to fiber enthusiasts.
-Most recently, Stefania has authored a book on natural dyeing, titled

-Deb is an enthusiastic hand spinner and teaches spinning workshops throughout the region, including at Sievers School of Fiber Arts and The Clearing.
+Deb is from Black River Falls, Wisconsin.
+She is an enthusiastic hand spinner and teaches spinning workshops throughout the region, including at Sievers School of Fiber Arts and The Clearing.
 Deb is owner of The Fiber Garden, a year-round fiber arts school and shop that has been featured in such magazines as American Small Farm, Impressions, and Positive Thinking.
 She is also a travel consultant hosting travel tours focused on the fiber arts.
-For Deb it’s all a means to promote fiber arts and combine her love of spinning, dyeing, teaching and country living!
+For Deb, it’s all a means to promote fiber arts and combine her love of spinning, dyeing, teaching and country living!

 Holin Kennen – Evansville, WI